Ankith45/todo-app-springboot/README.md

 # todo-app-springboot
-A simple Spring Boot Todo API with CRUD operations
+A simple Spring Boot Todo API with CRUD operations Dependencies and other additional files generated using spring intializer.
 Consists of 4 layers:
 Model Layer: Defines the Assignment entity representing a task in the database.
 Repository Layer: AssignmentRepository interface handles database operations using Spring Data JPA.